atomicbits/scraml/README.md

 ===========================

 This is Spike code to start build a Scala client library generator based on RAML definition files.
-This project needs at lease Scala 2.11.
+This project needs at least Scala 2.11.

 The code contains the following modules: